 Navy - The majority of VSE's work is performed for the U.S. Navy.
 BAV is a major provider of logistics, training, and technical assistance in support of the Navy's Foreign Military Sales ("FMS") ship transfer program.
-FMD supports the Navy by providing a variety of services including ship systems installation efforts, combat systems inspections, ship repair and overhaul availability planning, weapons management, ordnance alterations, and air combat logistics.
-VCG provides services to the U.S. Coast Guard that are similar to the work performed by BAV for the U.S. Navy and its FMS customers.
+FMD supports the Navy by providing a variety of services, including ship systems installation efforts, combat systems inspections, ship repair and overhaul availability planning, weapons management, ordnance alterations, and air combat logistics.